Furikuda/bork/docs/internals/security.rst

     ikm = id_key || crypt_key
     # *context* depends on the operation, for manifest authentication it is
-    # the ASCII string "borg-metadata-authentication-manifest".
+    # the ASCII string "bork-metadata-authentication-manifest".
     tam_key = HKDF-SHA-512(ikm, salt, context)

     # *data* is a dict-like structure